Ignasiokolega/Bingo/README.md

 <!--index.php-->

 index.php is just login page.
 You write down informations like password and username, and if they are true, you are sended to bingo.php .
-If you're already logged, you are also sended to bingo.php . <br>
+If you're already logged, you are also sended to bingo.php. <br>
 <br> <hr>

 <!--log_in.php-->